 - 1/4 teaspoon black pepper

-- Spray a pressure cooker or large pot with a light coating of olive oil or non-stick spray.
-(If your pot is non-stick, just add a little water instead.)
-Heat it and add the onions.
+Heat a pressure cooker or large pot and add the onions.
+(Electric pressure cooker users, use Sauté or Brown setting.)
 Sauté for about 5 minutes, until they begin to brown.
 Add the celery, green pepper, and garlic, and cook, stirring, for 3 more minutes.

 - Add the black-eyed peas, water, 1 teaspoon of the thyme, and 1/2 teaspoon of oregano.